 Direct telephone number: 023 9284 3642

-The University of Portsmouth processes your personal data, and if required, your special category data such as ethnicity and health data, for a variety of purposes, involving all aspects of the administration of your application and for the purpose of equal opportunities monitoring.
+The University of Portsmouth processes your personal data, and if required, your special category data such as ethnicity and health data or criminal offence data, for a variety of purposes, involving all aspects of the administration of your application and for the purpose of equal opportunities monitoring.